kubedb/docs/docs/guides/mongodb/arbiter/replicaset.md

 mongodb.kubedb.com/mongo-arb patched
 ```

-After that, kubedb will delete the statefulsets and services and you can see the database Phase as `Halted`.
+After that, kubedb will delete the petsets and services and you can see the database Phase as `Halted`.

 Now, you can run the following command to get all mongodb resources in demo namespaces,